There may not be another teenager who loves martial arts more than Christian “The Warrior” Lee (8-1).

 “I feel as if I matured so much because of that loss,” he begins.“It allowed me to become a better martial artist, and I definitely feel the changes I have made in my game, my competition style, and my training.
 It is definitely going to pay off in the long run.”

 As a matter of fact, it has already paid off.
-“The Warrior” exhibited patience in his return bout against “The Werewolf” Wan Jian Ping this past April at ONE: KINGS OF DESTINY, where he took his time before systematically breaking down his opposition en route to a first-round TKO victory.
+“The Warrior” exhibited patience in his return bout against “The Werewolf” Wan Jian Ping in April 2017, where he took his time before systematically breaking down his opposition en route to a first-round TKO victory.

 “The Warrior” is a proven winner inside the cage, and is already top contender in the division.
 The most incredible thing is that he is not anywhere close to being in his prime.

 However, none of this success, as well as his sister’s, would have been possible without the overwhelming love and support of their family.
 If not for their guidance and encouragement, these dreams may have been simply just that.